All Saints Day is a Roman Catholic festival on November 1 that honors all saints, known and unknown.

 All Saints Day

-Honoring the saints encourages us to live by example with love and integrity.
+Honoring saints encourages us to live by example with love and integrity.

 Many traditionally Catholic countries celebrate All Saints Day as a public holiday.
 These include:

-The interesting point is how universal is the human tradition of honoring deceased family members is.
+The interesting point is how universal the human tradition of honoring deceased family members is.
 These countries had Colonial Catholic influence, but there is more to it than that.
 Many Indigenous, African, and Asian traditions are similar.